ampletorque/vagrant-setup/NOTES.md

 If an order is placed by a non-logged-in user, and the email already has an account, associate the order with the account, but don't log the user in or tell the web session user that the account already existed.
 Send an email with a link to reset the password.

 If an order is placed by a non-logged-in user, and the email does not have an account, create an account and associate the order, but don't log the user in or tell the web session user that the account has been newly created.
 Send a welcome email with a link to set the password.

-### Better Account Page (as in the 'My Account' page)

-The current page makes it very difficult to figure out your order status.

-### Production Scheduling Model

-- We show users the best current guess of the expected ship date for a pledge level if ordered right now.
-- We capture and preserve the date that was promised to an individual backer for all eternity (associated with that order line item).
-- We anticipate the need for a delivery date to be moved back automatically as more qty is consumed, based on a pre-planned table.

-Plan:

-- Use a PledgeBatch table like we have now.
-- On a Pledge line item, track the batch_id AND the original expected delivery date.
-Never change the original expected delivery date on the corresponding line item.
-- Have an admin interface that lets you update the current expected delivery date of the batch, and add new batches to the end of the table.

-### Frontend Cleanup

-- Use sticky sidebar on styleguide
-- Introduce an @hr-color variable and add it to the styleguide
-- Standardize colors for grey / lightened text, add vars, add to styleguide